 Cartier winding crowns are set with either a sapphire cabochon or a blue spinel depending on the model.
 They bridge the gap between jewellery and watchmaking.

-Cartier's winding mechanism is adorned with a seven- or eight-sided beaded crown depending on the iconic style of the Cartier timepiece.
+Cartier's winding mechanism is adorned with a seven- or eight-sided beaded or fluted crown depending on the iconic style of the Cartier timepiece.

-Engraved on the dial, the Cartier guilloché decorates the watches with a sunray motif.
+Engraved on the dial, the Cartier guilloché decorates the watches.
 This decorative technique first appeared in the history of Cartier jewellery at the start of the 20th century.
 It consists of engraving fine lines on the plate of the dial to form different motifs such as waves or sunrays.

 The Cartier signature is subtly placed at an angle in one of the Roman numerals on the dial.